• Skip to primary navigation

 Jump to Recipe

-This delicious pumpkin frittata with roasted pumpkin and feta is made in a cast-iron skillet.
-It can be served for any meal of the day.
+This delicious pumpkin frittata is baked with roasted pumpkin and cheese (feta & cheddar) in a cast-iron skillet.
+Easy, fluffy, and perfect for any meal of the day.

-sliced frittata with pumpkin in a cast iron skillet
+one slice of frittata with pumpkin in a plate.

-Serve with tomato and cucumber slices in the morning, a green salad for lunch, or a piece of pan-fried chicken breast or smoked salmon in the evening.
-This dish will be delicious every time.
+Serve it with tomato and cucumber slices in the morning, a fresh green salad at lunch, or a piece of pan-fried chicken or smoked salmon for dinner.
+If pumpkin isn't in season, make this Pea and Parmesan Frittata or this Zucchini Slice - they are equally delicious and fuss-free.

 Jump to recipe